camunda/feel-scala/docs/docs/reference/language-guide/feel-list-expressions.md

 Accesses an element of the list `a` at index `i`.
 The index starts at `1`.

-If the index is out of the range of the list then it returns `null`.
+If the index is out of the range of the list, it returns `null`.

 ```js
 [1,2,3,4][1]